Dudy Noble Field, Polk-DeMent Stadium

 Mississippi State’s baseball complex received a boost with the addition of the Bryce Griffis Boardroom, a $1.5 million, meeting/banquet hall extension on the south end of the Palmeiro Center.
 The facility features banquet seating for approximately 350.

-Facility upgrades totaling more than $2 million in the past three years include an expanded state-of-the-art high definition video board, the addition of a new drainage and irrigation system along with a new carpet of natural sod and infield dirt, and expanded dugouts.
+Facility upgrades totaling more than $2 million in the past four years include an expanded state-of-the-art high definition video board, the addition of a new drainage and irrigation system along with a new carpet of natural sod and infield dirt, and expanded dugouts.
 Even the grandstand got a little more grand with a resurfacing and repainting project topped by all-new cupholder-equipped maroon chairback seats and the installation of a new sound system.
 Prior to the start of the 2012 campaign work was completed on the installation of a new sound system, a 36,000-watt amplification system evenly distributing sound on a 78-speaker system throughout the stadium.

 DNF QUICK FACTS